-- Daily Health Screening, Testing, and Contact Tracing Protocols — I will monitor my temperature and participate in the College’s daily health screening measures to determine whether it is appropriate for me to be moving about campus or whether to come to work.
+- Daily Health Monitoring, Testing, and Contact Tracing Protocols — I will monitor my health and report COVID-19 symptoms, exposure, and positive test results through the College’s reporting system to determine whether it is appropriate for me to be moving about campus or whether to come to work.
 If I have a change in my health status, I will follow the reporting protocol requirements and provide accurate and complete information.

 - Training — I will complete and comply with all required COVID-19 related online training modules.

 - Stay Home — I will stay home or in my residence hall room if I am sick with COVID-19 symptoms or know that I have been exposed to someone who has tested positive for COVID-19.
 I will follow the College’s protocols for isolation or quarantine.

 - Practicing Daily Self-Care — To the best of my ability, I will support my overall wellness.

 - Face Covering — I will adhere to the guidelines for wearing a face covering (or mask when required).

 - Hand Hygiene and Respiratory Etiquette — I will practice proper hand washing and respiratory etiquette (e.g., cover my cough).

 - Social Gatherings — Recognizing that some people without symptoms may be able to spread the virus, I will avoid crowded places and avoid mass gatherings on and off campus.
 I will practice physical distancing when meeting in smaller groups and will wear my face covering.

 - Leaving Campus — I will mirror the requirements of on-campus living/working (face coverings, physical distancing, etc.) when going off campus and will follow the College’s rules for approved off-campus activities.
 I will observe local city and state policies regarding safe physical distancing.